KLN (company)

 KLN Logistics Group Limited (KLN), formerly Kerry Logistics, is a listed company on the Hong Kong Stock Exchange and is a constituent of the Hang Seng Corporate Sustainability Benchmark Index.

-KLN is an Asia-based, global 3PL with a global presence across 59 countries and territories, including the Mainland of China, India, Southeast Asia, the CIS, Middle East, LATAM and other locations.
+KLN is an Asia-based, global 3PL with a global presence across 59 countries and territories, including Mainland China, India, Southeast Asia, the CIS, Middle East, LATAM and other locations.
 The group engages in supply chain solutions from integrated logistics, international freight forwarding (air, ocean, road, rail and multimodal) and e-commerce to industrial project logistics and infrastructure investment.

 KLN is headquartered in Kwai Chung, Hong Kong.
-As of 2020, the company managed 74 e6sqft of logistics facilities globally (24 e6sqft of which is self-owned), with a fleet of 10,000+ self-owned vehicles operating in 59 countries and territories.
+As of 2020, the company managed 74 e6sqft of logistics facilities globally (24 e6sqft of which is self-owned), with a fleet of over 10,000 self-owned vehicles operating in 59 countries and territories.

 History

 Before incorporation, its first established warehouse in Hong Kong was built in 1981.
 By 1991, the Group had five warehouses and acquired one warehouse with an aggregate GFA of approximately 2 e6sqft.
 The company was established in 1991.
 In 1999, they opened their flagship logistics facility, Kerry Cargo Centre, a 1.4 e6sqft multi-storey combined logistics facility and global HQ office.

 The company name was changed to "Kerry Logistics Network Limited" in 2000, the same year they began to provide truck freight services to warehousing customers.
 International freight forwarding operations also began shortly after in Hong Kong through the acquisition of Kerry Freight (Hong Kong) Limited (previously named "R&B Transports Limited").

 KLN was listed on 19 December 2013, raising over US$280 million, as a spin-off of Kerry Properties Limited.
 As of 2016, Kerry Logistics owned 12 logistics facilities in Hong Kong with a total GFA of 6.3 e6sqft.

 The Group generated a revenue of over HK$53 billion in 2020 and is the largest international logistics company listed on the Hong Kong Stock Exchange (Stock Code 0636.HK) as well as a selected Member of the Hang Seng Corporate Sustainability Index Series 2020–2021.
 The parent company of SF Express, SF Holding, has acquired a 51.8% stake in KLN, for HKD 17.6 billion in 2021.
 The company announced the rebranding from Kerry Logistics to KLN in March 2025, and will gradually phase out the use of its Chinese name in favor of "KLN".